UnicycleBloke/yagl/README.md

 - **--decode, -d**: as described above.
 - **--encode, -e**: as described above.
+- **--hexdump, -x**: reads the GRF into memory as for **--decode**, and then dumps a hex representation somewhat similar to NFO (it is *not* NFO).
+The purpose is to help analyse differences between original and re-created GRF files.
 - **--palette, -p \<index\>**: choose the initial palette for the GRF.
   - This setting will be overridden if a value is set in Action14 in a "PALS" element.
   - Permitted index values are: